diogro/expressionVariance-manuscript/main.md

 In order to project a particular gene onto the PC1 of the between study correlation matrix, we impute missing values using a PCA based imputation [@Husson2019-sl].
 The imputation procedure has minimal effect on the ranking, and imputing missing SD ranks at the beginning or at the end of the ranks produces similar results.

+__Tissue-level variance ranking__: While we see a strong correlation between gene expression variance across tissues,  it is important to note that this assessment was performed on only the 4300 genes expressed in all studies.
+We further investigate the tissue-level expression variance ranks as they relate to genomic regulation.

 ## Gene level statistics

 __Genetic variation__: Genetic variation measures were obtained from the PopHuman project, which provides a comprehensive set of genomic information for human populations derived from the 1000 Genomes Project.